OpenBeacon/OpenBeacon/README.md

 * A device may not make requests to beacon URLs until the domain of the beacon has been approved by the user.
-The deivce may only make one request to the root (`/`) URI once and must cache the response so as to not ever need to make that request again.
+The device may only make one request to the root (`/`) URI once and must cache the response so as to not ever need to make that request again.
   - Also, the UI of the application should show the levels of trust based on the cert.
-That is, if it's an EV cert, hilight it and show the company info.
+That is, if it's an EV cert, highlight it and show the company info.
 May also want to show it higher in the list.

 # Going Further
 Obviously this is from from a fully fleshed out spec, comments of all kinds are welcome.
 For now, use the github issues tab to submit suggestions, questions, and abuse.

-Another thing that would be nice, would be to not use the manufacturer specfic data type, since it's ideally not manufaturer specic and that would actually give us another three bytes to work with.
-If anyone has experiance working with the Bluetooth SIG, please get in touch with me.
+Another thing that would be nice, would be to not use the manufacturer specific data type, since it's ideally not manufacturer specific and that would actually give us another three bytes to work with.
+If anyone has experience working with the Bluetooth SIG, please get in touch with me.

 # Comparison with Other Options